 It’s something that teachers learn with experience.
 But in today’s day and age, most teachers are overwhelmed with their hectic schedules.

-There is no need to worry because we have mapped the best classroom management strategies that you can implement in your class today.
+No need to worry because we have mapped the best classroom management strategies that you can implement in your class today.
 So, let’s get started.

 30 Effective Classroom Management Strategies for Teachers

 According to a study at the University of Missouri, negative attention rebukes like “stop chit-chatting” or “don’t look around” might momentarily stop your students from indiscipline.
-But, it will stimulate disruptive behavior among students.
+However, it will stimulate disruptive behavior among students.
 The study also found that negative rebuke makes students feel disengaged, less concentrated, and face difficulty controlling their emotions.

 Therefore, it is important for teachers to plan classroom management strategies to improve students’ performance and not disengage them.
-It might look hard to do, but you can better manage and engage your student by following a few simple tricks.
+It might look hard to do, but you can better manage and engage your students by following a few simple tricks.